Ronygrafo/ProductCard-Responsive/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## OVERVIEW
+This is a simple responsive product card for e-commerce applications

+Component made with pure HTML and CSS,
+- Media Querys
+- No Frameworks

 ### The challenge